 Many people are unaware that an ordinary power of attorney can become invalid.
 Under an ordinary power of attorney, the agent’s power to act for the principal automatically stops if the principal becomes incapacitated.
 However, a durable power of attorney allows the agents to continue acting on the principal’s behalf even if the principal becomes incapacitated.
 A durable power of attorney simply means that the document stays in effect if you become incapacitated and unable to handle matters on your own

-Sometimes called a conditional power of attorney, a springing power of attorney is a type of Durable Power of Attorney document that only comes into effect after certain conditions are met.
+Sometimes called a conditional power of attorney, a springing power of attorney is a type of Durable Power of Attorney.
+This is a type of document that only comes into effect after certain conditions are met.
 Typically, when the principal becomes disabled or mentally incompetent.